okkur/gomods/README.md

  [![state](https://img.shields.io/badge/state-beta-blue.svg)]() [![release](https://img.shields.io/github/release/okkur/gomods.svg)](https://gomods.okkur.org/releases) [![license](https://img.shields.io/github/license/okkur/gomods.svg)](LICENSE)

-**NOTE: This is a work-in-progress, we do not consider it production ready.
+**NOTE: This is a beta release, we do not consider it completely production ready yet.
 Use at your own risk.**

 Gomods is a Caddy plugin that provides a caching Go modules proxy with your own domain.
 It supports all the hosting services and VCS` that are supported by Go tools.
 It also provides local caching